-Minimalist Sleeping: More Unanswered Questions about Japanese Futons
+Minimalist Sleeping: More Unanswered Questions on Japanese Sleeping Floor Beds / Futons

 WHERE DO YOU BUY YOUR JAPANESE FUTONS?

 You can buy an all-cotton futon made in the U.S.!
 You can’t get better than that.

 DO NOT cheap out on your bed.
 You can buy futons everywhere but a good one is worth the $$$$.

 Start with one futon, the key is to have it soft and thick, but not TOO soft and thick.

 You want to reach that Goldilocks perfect balance where it is firm but not too firm, and soft but not too soft.

 Over the years, our one futon matted down over constant sleeping and rolling all over it, and we bought a second one to lay on top to make it soft again.

 I wouldn’t buy more than two to be honest.

 Two is all you need as a MAXIMUM for a lifetime because they’re really thick, like a real mattress.